danthurston/react-todo/README.md

-This is a simple 'to-do list' web application, created with React.
+This is a simple 'to-do list' React web application, created to learn and develop basic React concepts.
 Original tutorial: https://ibaslogic.com/